 The City of Sacramento has long been recognized as the “City of Trees.”
 By some estimates, it has more trees per capita than any major city in the world.
 Today’s urban forest in Sacramento is the result of an early vision by the city’s settlers and the ongoing leadership and stewardship of many Sacramento residents who realized the value and beauty trees bring to a community.
 Ongoing participation in Cities4Forest will help continue this commitment on a global stage.

-The city, through the adoption of an Urban Forest Master Plan, will establish goals to enhance tree canopy in disadvantaged neighborhoods.
+Through the adoption of an Urban Forest Master Plan, the city will establish goals to enhance tree canopy in disadvantaged neighborhoods.

 To apply for this job email your details to firstname.lastname@example.org